cthulhujk/glut_os_practice/SYSTEM_CALL_FORK.md

 			return -EPERM;
 	}

-	/*
-	 * When called from kernel_thread, don't do user tracing stuff.
-	 */
+/// If this invocation was asked by kernel, don't do user tracing stuff.
+Note that *likely()* is and optimization signal, it told the compiler that "THIS IS HOTSPOT CODE BLOCK, YOU CAN DO MORE RADICAL OPTIMIZATIOS!"
 	if (likely(user_mode(regs)))
 		trace = tracehook_prepare_clone(clone_flags);
 /// Spwan new process and inherit parent process resource
 	p = copy_process(clone_flags, stack_start, regs, stack_size,
 			 child_tidptr, NULL, trace);
-	/*
-	 * Do this prior waking up the new thread - the thread pointer
-	 * might get invalid after that point, if the thread exits quickly.
-	 */

  /// If copy_process() worked well
 	if (!IS_ERR(p)) {
 		struct completion vfork;